anshuraj0904/video-tube/README.md

 # Next up, we'll be writing middllewares for the database, for example, for encrypting the password.
 And, for this, we'll be using bcrypt or bcryptjs.
 # Note- We have hooks in mongoose too, and, middleware is a sub-part of mongoose hooks.
 We've pre-hook and post-hook in mongoose hooks.
 # Imp:- we'll use 10 rounds for encrypting the password, though the standard number is 12.

+# Note:- We'll have a route for every controller.